Types of Odor Elimination

 by the amount of material to absorb the malodor these products, though very effective,

-have a limited life and need to reapplied periodically.
+have a limited life and need to be reapplied periodically.

 of neutralizing odors.
 It is extremely effective against odor sources that